-How are Proposals Vetted?
+How are proposals vetted?
 Via the HESI Emerging Issues Committee (EIC), a scientific advisory board of experts from around the world and different fields of study and employment, new project proposals are reviewed on an annual basis.
 Reviews consider scientific merit, potential for resolution via a public-private HESI program, novelty, and relevance to HESI’s mission.
-The EIC advisors narrow the initial field of submissions and the final decisions are made based upon further input and direction from HESI EIC and HESI Board of Trustees, HESI staff, and input from our diverse member base.
+The EIC advisors narrow the initial field of submissions and the final decisions are made based upon further input and direction from the HESI EIC, HESI Board of Trustees, HESI staff, and input from our diverse member base.

-What Kind of Support is Offered?
-The EIC is NOT a grant program and no direct financial awards to external parties will be made.
+What kind of support is offered?
+The EIC is not a grant program and no direct financial awards to external parties will be made.
 However, selected programs will receive funding in the form of HESI staff support for scientific program design, coordination, and management.
-We are seeking topics that focus on the applied human and/or environmental health sciences and that require scientific perspectives and expertise from academe, government, industry, nonprofits, clinicians, and/or others research sectors.
+We are seeking topics that focus on the applied human and/or environmental health sciences and that require scientific perspectives and expertise from academia, government, industry, non-profits, clinicians, and/or others research sectors.
 Project proposals that fit within the scope of existing HESI scientific committees or that already have collaborators and a funding source (through sponsors, grants, or other funding mechanisms), may go through an expedited process.
 As interest and staff resources allow, these projects can be initiated within only a few months or less.
-Learn more about these different project mechanisms below!

 Who can submit a proposal?
 Anyone from the public or private sectors can submit a proposal.
 Submissions do not require current or prior affiliation with the HESI organization.